Alfred4c/RePo/README.md

 ## Data

-Please download the datasets from the following sources:
+These publicly available datasets can be easily found and downloaded online by searching their official names:

 - **Porto Dataset**
 - **GeoLife Dataset**
 - **Chengdu Dataset**

-These publicly available datasets can be easily found and downloaded online by searching their official names.

 For all datasets, we retain trajectories with lengths between 10 and 300 points.
 Trajectory distance matrix is computed by traj_dist.